 Most of us will never turn down dessert (at least by choice), but when it comes to baking over the summer, you likely want to limit the amount of extra heat radiating around you.
-So when it comes to the best summer dessert recipes, they either don't require the oven or call for minimal baking time.
-And for things like cakes that you can't make anywhere other than the oven, you can at least inject them with the best summer has to offer—like fresh strawberries, lemons, or even a floral garnish (now we're talking).
+So when it comes to the best summer desserts recipes, they either don't require the oven or call for minimal baking time.
+And for things like cakes that you can't make anywhere other than the oven, you can at least inject them with the best that summer has to offer—like fresh strawberries, lemons, or even a floral garnish.

 Strawberry Chamomile Naked Cake

 If you're going to heat up the oven and make a cake, then make sure it's worth it by making this strawberry chamomile-flavored dessert from Half Baked Harvest.
 Only use frosting on the very top and in between each layer to reduce the odds of it melting under the summer sun.

 Pro Tip: Finish this dessert off with fresh flower garnish to pretty the presentation up!

 For grain-free guests or those who prefer something a little lighter in the sun's rays, a tasty berry crisp by Minimalist Baker is a breath of fresh air.
 A topping of shredded coconut, coconut sugar, coconut oil, and maple syrup adds some sweetness to fruit and almond flour.

 Pro Tip: Don't forget about the scoop of vanilla ice cream on top to complete the dessert.
 This recipe is also gluten-free and vegan.